Seven Key Areas

 What can be shared beneficially between your organisation and the one you twin with (resources, knowledge and the like)?

 Look around and see who might partner with you because they share the same interests, for example, in organic farming, clean energy usage, recycling, among many others.
 There is no need always to reinvent the wheel!

 Have you made links with secular bodies that are working, environmentally, in the field?

 Have you made links with other faith bodies in your region that are interested in improving their environmental impact but may not know where to start?

 Are there areas where you can share expertise and experience and avoid duplication?

-The Bhumi Project (now known as Bhumi Global) was created as a worldwide Hindu response to environmental issues facing our planet.
-Facilitated by the Oxford Centre for Hindu Studies, in partnership with ARC, and backed by the United Nations Development Programme (UNDP), it was officially launched at the 2009 Windsor celebration.
+The Bhumi Project (now known as Bhumi Global) was created as a worldwide Hindu response to the environmental crisis.
+Facilitated by the Oxford Centre for Hindu Studies and backed by the United Nations Development Programme (UNDP), it was officially launched at the 2009 Windsor celebration.

-In 2020 it registered as an independent, non-profit organisation and was renamed Bhumi Global, but its core purpose remains the same – to educate, inspire, inform, and connect Hindus and non-Hindus on environmental issues.
+In 2020 it registered as an independent, non-profit organisation and was renamed Bhumi Global.
+It core purpose is to connect Hindus and non-Hindus on environmental issues.

 Bhumi Global's Director Gopal Patel says: 'Bhumi Global's mission is to engage, educate, and empower people and communities to address the triple crisis of climate change, biodiversity loss and pollution.
 Our work is based on Hindu principles of environmental care.'